Quick Take

 Distribution, Population, and Habitat

 It is never a good idea to catch a man o’war.
 Their tentacles are highly venomous to humans and have even killed some people.
 But you can see plenty of these creatures washed ashore in places like Australia, the Caribbean, Texas, and Florida.
-They sting tens of thousands of people each year.
-Most of these stings occur when people unknowingly swim too close to the jellies or step on one that has washed up onshore.
+They are responsible for a significant number of stings each year, with some regions reporting thousands of incidents annually.
+Most of these stings occur when people unknowingly swim too close to the creatures or step on one that has washed up onshore.
 The injuries require immediate medical attention and other treatment.

 The Portuguese Man O’ War is not evaluated by the IUCN.
 It is not believed to be vulnerable.